eheimer/openworld_api/deployment/DEPLOYMENT_GUIDE.md

 # Set up PM2 to start on boot
 pm2 startup systemd
-# Follow the command it outputs
+# Follow the command it outputs (copy/paste the command it gives you)
 ```

 ## Step 2: Set Up MySQL Database